Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: From barcode entropy to topological entropy

-In this step we set up a general framework for dealing with Crofton type inequalities such as \eqref{eq:vol-int} and prove this inequality.
-This framework is very similar to double fibrations utilized in integral geometry for generalizing and proving Crofton's formula; see \cite{APF98,APF07,GS}.
+The notion of Lagrangian tomograph and a variant of Crofton's inequality, originating in integral geometry, are the key tools used in the proof of the theorem.
+The framework described in this section is essentially contained in \cite{Ar1, Ar2} in the setting very close to ours, and we include the proofs only for the sake of completeness.
+(See also \cite{BL, CGG:Vol, Se} for other applications in the context of symplectic dynamics.)
+Furthermore, our setting is similar to double fibrations utilized in integral geometry for generalizing and proving Crofton's formula; see \cite{APF98, APF07, GS}.

 Let $L$ be a closed manifold, $B$ a compact manifold possibly with boundary and $ds$ a smooth measure on $B$.
 In the situation we are interested in, $B$ is the closed $d$-dimensional ball $B^d$ and $ds$ is the Lebesgue measure, and $L$ will be the Lagrangian submanifold $L_0$.
 Denote by $\pi\colon E=B\times L\to B$ the projection to the first factor.
-(In fact, throughout this section, it would be sufficient to assume that $\pi$ is a fibration with closed fiber, $L$, over a compact base $B$.)
 We denote a point in $B$ by $s$.
 Furthermore, let

-be a submersion on its image where $M$ is a Riemannian manifold.
+be a submersion onto its image where $M$ is a Riemannian manifold (see Remark \ref{rmk:submersion}).
 This manifold need not be compact but, of course, $\Psi(E)\subset M$ is, since $E$ is compact.
 We require $\Psi_s:=\Psi|_{s\times L}$ to be an embedding for all $s$, and hence $L_s:=\Psi_s(L)$ is a smooth closed submanifold of~$M$.

+In the spirit of integral geometry we will refer to $\Psi$ as a \emph{tomograph} and call $L_0$ the \emph{core} of the tomograph.
+We say that $\Psi$ is a \emph{Lagrangian tomograph} if all submanifolds $L_s$ are Lagrangian and Hamiltonian isotopic to each other.

 Finally, let $L'$ be a closed submanifold of $M$ with